 When a wealthy playboy's (Robert Taylor) life is saved by the hospital's only pulmotor (a resuscitator), a beloved and respected doctor dies because of the lack of the pulmotor.
 The doctor's widow (Irene Dunne) and daughter (Betty Furness) resent him but he falls in love with the widow.
 When she is blinded in an accident, he feels responsible and is determined to redeem himself.
 Based on the Lloyd C. Douglas (THE ROBE) best seller, the John M. Stahl film was remade with much more resonance and artistry in 1954 by Douglas Sirk.
 This version has an overly generous amount of humor (much of it provided by the annoying Charles Butterworth) which only dilutes the drama.
 The humor also provides an inconsistency in Dunne's character.
 One scene has her bitter and hating Taylor's character because he is alive while her husband died then in the next scene, they're all romcom cute in a car.
 Taylor is fine when he doesn't try to act but when he does, it's wincing and he's especially terrible when he tries to act drunk.
 The religious references and imagery are also much more overt than in the 1954 film.
 The undistinguished score is by Franz Waxman.
 With Sara Haden and Ralph Morgan.

 Feeling neglected, Mrs. Santa Claus (Angela Lansbury) decides to take the reindeer for a ride but has a breakdown over 1910 New York City in which Cupid the reindeer is injured.
-Waiting for Cupid to recuperate, she has an opportunity to interact with the working class citizens of Avenue A and plays matchmaker between a Jewish immigrant and an Italian immigrant and starts a worker's strike at a children's sweat shop.
+Waiting for Cupid to recuperate, she has an opportunity to interact with the working class citizens of Avenue A and plays matchmaker between a Jewish immigrant (Debra Wiseman) and an Italian immigrant (David Norona) and starts a worker's strike at a children's sweat shop.
 The Disneyesque musical seems a cross between NEWSIES and OLIVER! at times.
 The forgettable disposable score by Jerry Herman (MAME) feels like rejects he pulled out of his trunk.
 There is one catchy and lively musical number Avenue A choreographed by Rob Marshall (who would later go on to direct the film versions of CHICAGO and NINE).
 The acting is uncomfortably broad (in particular Terrence Mann's cartoonish villain) as if the director (Terry Hughes) thought we or most probably the child audience wouldn't respond to subtlety.
-With Charles Durning as Santa Claus, Rosalind Harris (FIDDLER ON THE ROOF) and Michael Jeter.
+But its heart is in the right place and Lansbury gives it her all, the lady's a trouper!
+With Charles Durning as Santa Claus, Lynsey Bartilson, Rosalind Harris (FIDDLER ON THE ROOF) and Michael Jeter.

 An Air Force sergeant (Glenn Ford) has a whirlwind romance with a dancer (Debbie Reynolds) in New York and they marry within 48 hours of knowing each other.
 But when he's shipped off to Spain and she joins him there, she realizes how little they really know each other and insists on a platonic marriage until they do.
-This bubbly adult comedy is quite open and frank about sex for its day (1959) and while not very original (one sequence is wholly lifted from Hawks' BRINGING UP BABY), it manages to be consistently amusing and Ford and Reynolds (who has a terrific scream) play off each other very well.
+Directed by George Marshall (HOW THE WEST WAS WON), this bubbly adult comedy is quite open and frank about sex for its day (1959) and while not very original (one sequence is wholly lifted from Hawks' BRINGING UP BABY), it manages to be consistently amusing and Ford and Reynolds (who has a terrific scream) play off each other very well.
 Handsomely shot in CinemaScope by Robert Bronner (IT'S ALWAYS FAIR WEATHER) on location in Spain.
 One of the film's key "characters" is a hideous one-of-a-kind red automobile especially designed for the film which was later painted black and used for the Batmobile in the BATMAN TV show.
-With Eva Gabor, Gustavo Rojo, Fred Clark, Harry Morgan, Edgar Buchanan, Carmen Phillips, Joi Lansing, Richard Deacon and France Bavier.
+With Eva Gabor, Gustavo Rojo, Fred Clark, Harry Morgan, Edgar Buchanan, Carmen Phillips, Joi Lansing, Richard Deacon and Frances Bavier.